CodeLouisville/Front-End-Project/README.md

 **Things to mention during this time:**

   * Font Stack
-  * Various options for hosting webfonts (local, external, services like Adobe, Google, Font-Squirrel).
+  * Various options for hosting webfonts (local,hosted services like Adobe, Google, Font-Squirrel).